 Field Description 138 Termination FIPS Code (5-digit numeric) The Federal Information Processing Standard code for the county in which the reported waybill movement terminated 7 .
 139 Origin Freight Rate Area (2-digit numeric) The freight rate area, as defined by the STB (and imputed from the Standard Point Location Code (SPLC)), in which the reported waybill movement originated.
-The freight rate areas are defined below 4 : (1) Kewaunee, Wisconsin, Sheboygan, Wisconsin; stations on the North Western Railway between Sheboygan and Milwaukee; stations on the Milwaukee Railway from Sheboygan to Milwaukee, thence Wisconsin and Southern to Rugby Junction, Wisconsin; stations on the Soo Line from Rugby Junction to Duplainville, Wisconsin; stations on the Milwaukee Railway from Duplainville to Madison, Wisconsin; stations on the North Western Railway from Madison, Wisconsin, through Montfort Junction, Wisconsin, to Benton, Wisconsin; Mississippi River crossings in Iowa; all stations in Wisconsin south and east of the border of Official Territory; stations in Indiana in the Chicago Switching district; and all stations in Illinois except east bank Mississippi River crossings south of the Missouri/Iowa state line and except north bank Ohio River crossings.
-(2) Ohio River crossings on both banks of the Ohio River between Cairo, Illinois, and Cincinnati, Ohio, inclusive; stations on the C&O Railway between Cincinnati, Ohio, and Kenova, West Virginia; stations on the Norfolk and Western between Kenova and the intersection with the Virginian Railway west of Roanoke, Virginia; stations on the Virginian Railway from the foregoing point of intersection of Suffolk, Virginia, stations on the Norfolk and Western between Suffolk and Norfolk, Virginia; stations in Virginia north of the eastwest line across Virginia, just described, except those on the "Eastern Shore" but including Washington, D.C.; stations on the branch lines of the Norfolk and Western extending south of its main line (except those stations between Abingdon, Virginia, and West Jefferson, North Carolina, those between Roanoke, Virginia, and Uinston-Salem, North Carolina, and those between Brookneal, Virginia, and Durham, North Carolina); and stations on the C&O Railway in Kentucky.
+The freight rate areas are defined below 4 : (1) Kewaunee, Wisconsin, Sheboygan, Wisconsin; stations on the North Western Railway between Sheboygan and Milwaukee; stations on the Milwaukee Railway from Sheboygan to Milwaukee, thence Wisconsin and Southern to Rugby Junction, Wisconsin; stations on the Soo Line from Rugby Junction to Duplainville, Wisconsin; stations on the Milwaukee Railway from Duplainville to Madison, Wisconsin; stations on the North Western Railway from Madison, Wisconsin, through Montfort Junction, Wisconsin, to Benton, Wisconsin; Mississippi River crossings in Iowa; all stations in Wisconsin south and east of the border of Official Territory; stations in Indiana in the Chicago Switching district; and all stations in Illinois except east bank Mississippi River crossings.
+(2) Ohio River crossings on both banks of the Ohio River between Cairo, Illinois, and Cincinnati, Ohio, inclusive; stations on the C&O Railway between Cincinnati, Ohio, and Kenova, West Virginia; stations on the Norfolk and Western between Kenova and the intersection with the Virginian Railway west of Roanoke, Virginia; stations on the Virginian Railway from the foregoing point of intersection of Suffolk, Virginia, stations on the Norfolk and Western between Suffolk and Norfolk, Virginia; stations in Virginia north of the eastwest line across Virginia, just described, except those on the "Eastern Shore" but including Washington, D.C.; stations on the branch lines of the Norfolk and Western extending south of its main line (except those stations between Abingdon, Virginia, and West Jefferson, North Carolina, those between Roanoke, Virginia, and Durham, North Carolina); and stations on the C&O Railway in Kentucky.
 (3) Mississippi River crossings on both banks of the river between the Missouri/Iowa state line and Cairo, Illinois.
 (4) All points in Official Territory other than those included in 1, 2, and 3 above.
 (5) Mississippi River crossings on both banks of the river south of Cairo, Illinois.
 (6) All points in Southern Territory other than those included in 2 and 5 above.